 “Some experts believe that children with ADHD may be showing the effects of mild magnesium deficiency.
 In one preliminary study of 75 magnesium-deficient children with ADHD, those who received magnesium supplements showed an improvement in behavior compared to those who did not receive the supplements.”

 ResearchAutism.net sites plenty of research claiming that people with Autism benefit from high doses of magnesium and B6.
 One claim says –

 “There are over 20 studies of vitamin B6 with Magnesium for autism, including 12 double-blind, placebo-controlled studies, making it one of most studied treatments for autism.
 Almost all of these studies found that 45-50% of children and adults with autism benefited from high-dose supplementation of vitamin B6 with magnesium.”
 (Does Magnesium Help ADHD and Autism Symptoms?)

 The best way to get magnesium absorbed into your body is topically.
 There are magnesium oils, lotions and sprays that can be rubbed onto the skin.
-Personally I love using Ancient Minerals Magnesium Lotion.
+Personally I love using Ancient Minerals Magnesium Lotion or Magnesium Oil Spray.
 Also, Epsom salt contains magnesium, and you can add one cup of Epsom salt to your child’s bath and their body will absorb the magnesium from the Epsom salt through the skin.
 I enjoy a weekly Epsom salt bath, the kiddos get the epsom salt in their baths about twice a week.